brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 Any link in the header is functional, user is blocked if policies are not validated.
 Validation `<button>` are at the bottom of the page.
 A user may not understand he has to go at the bottom of the page validating Policies.

 {: .recommendation }
-One option is to put buttons could be on the top.
-An other option is to renamed the page.
-Ex.
-"Validate the Moodle Privacy Policy".
+One option is to put buttons on the top.
+An other option is to rename the page.
+Eg. "Validate the Moodle Privacy Policy".